Home

 Your Haircut and Your Face Shape

 To determine your facial shape, pull your hair back off your face and secure it with a hair tie.
-Take or have someone take a picture of you.
-Upload it to your computer, print it out, then outline the perimeter of your face with a marker.
+Use your camera phone to take your own selfie or have someone take a picture of you.
+Upload it to your computer, (FB or wherever), print it out, then outline the perimeter of your face with a pen or magic marker.
 You’ll need something visually to look at to get this right.

 If you don’t have a camera, look at yourself in the mirror.
-Use an erasable marker or old lipstick and outline your face.
+Use an erasable marker or old lipstick and outline your face right onto the mirror.
 You’ll get a good idea of your face shape from the outline.

 Best Haircut for Your Face Shape